aidansteele/vpcshark/docs/README.md

 ## Usage

+First you need to build the remote tool that is copied to and executed on the remote EC2 instance.
+You can do that like this:

+    (cd remote; GOOS=linux GOARCH=arm64 CGO_ENABLED=0 go build -ldflags="-s -w"; upx remote)

+The `upx` step is optional, but makes copying the file faster.
+After that, you can `go build` the vpcshark executable like normal.
+These steps are needed because the `remote` binary is actually copied into the `vpcshark` binary.

+Logs will appear in `/tmp/vpcshark.log`.

 You need to copy (or symlink) `vpcshark` into the `extcap` directory.
 By default that is `/Applications/Wireshark.app/Contents/MacOS/extcap/` on macOS.
 When you launch Wireshark, you will see a new capture interface named _AWS VPC Traffic Mirroring: awsvpc_.